williamhogman/blog/posts/Push-down-automations-in-rust.md

 Now with the destination out of the way we need to come up with the source side of the rule.
-The source side is what is used to come up with the destination side of a transition, in a push-down automation it is defined as the current state, the value at the top of the stack and the input received.
-In our version of the push down automation the stack may be empty so we model the stack value using an option.
+The source side is what is used to come up with the destination side of a transition, in a push-down automaton it is defined as the current state, the value at the top of the stack and the input received.
+In our version of the push down automaton the stack may be empty so we model the stack value using an option.

 ```rust